dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

     Spark, Mars, and others.

     Challenge: Yes, but Dask is not a dataframe library or an array library.
-    The three use cases we mention above are all very different
+    The three use cases we mention above are all very different.

     What we should consider: modules like dask array and dask dataframe should develop high level query blocks, and we should endeavor to